Parasyte: Live-action films

 Hollywood's New Line Cinema had acquired the film rights to Parasyte in 2005, and a film adaptation was reported to be in the works, with Jim Henson Studios and Don Murphy allegedly in charge of production.
 New Line Cinema's option expired in 2013, prompting a bidding war in Japan.
 Film studio and distributor Toho won the rights, and decided to adapt the manga into a two-part live-action film series directed by Takashi Yamazaki.
 The first part, Parasyte: Part 1, was released in November 2014 and the second part, Parasyte: Part 2, was released in April 2015.

 Live-action TV series

 In August 2022, Netflix announced a South Korean series adaptation, titled Parasyte: The Grey.
-It is directed by Yeon Sang-ho and produced by Climax Studio and Wow Point, with Jeon So-nee, Koo Kyo-hwan and Lee Jung-hyun in leading roles.
+It was directed by Yeon Sang-ho and produced by Climax Studio and Wow Point, with Jeon So-nee, Koo Kyo-hwan and Lee Jung-hyun in leading roles.
 It premiered its six episodes worldwide on April 5, 2024.

+Another series, titled Parasyte: Tamiya, is set to premiere globally on Netflix in 2027.
+It will star Shioli Kutsuna as Ryoko Tamiya.
+A co-production between Japan and South Korea, Yeon Sang-ho is credited as developer, and is also co-writing the script alongside Ryu Yong-jae.
+The series will be directed by Kensaku Kakimoto and Kazuhiro Nakagawa with Episcope and Wow Point are producing studios.